 - a.
-That the State Government be requested to engage with the City in the process of development of a Regional Open Space Management Plan for the proposed Tamala Conservation Park, and for the plan to address issues including: - The location, funding, maintenance and management of a dual use path connecting the Burns Beach foreshore to the Mindarie foreshore; and - The location and management of any walk trails through the area. - b.
-That the City also facilitates a meeting with the developer of the Burns Beach Estate, Western Australian Planning Commission and Department of Parks and Wildlife to agree on responsibilities and timing of provision of appropriate interface treatments (eg: dual use path, fencing, perimeter paths, fire breaks, planting, etc) to mitigate 'edge effects' such as weed invasion, unauthorised vehicle access, uncontrolled pedestrian access, intrusion by domestic animals, and litter.
+That the State Government be requested to engage with the City in the process of development of a Regional Open Space Management Plan for the proposed Tamala Conservation Park, and for the plan to address issues including: - The location, funding, maintenance and management of a dual use path connecting the Burns Beach foreshore to the Mindarie foreshore; and - The location and management of any walk trails through the area. - That the City also facilitates a meeting with the developer of the Burns Beach Estate, Western Department of Parks and Wildlife to agree on responsibilities and timing of provision of appropriate interface treatments (eg: dual use path, fencing, perimeter paths, fire breaks, planting, etc) to mitigate 'edge effects' such as weed invasion, unauthorised vehicle access, domestic animals, and litter.